 This is because laughter is Intelligence!
 It is the ultimate expression of rebellion!

-A rebellion against guilt, against shame and self doubt.
+A rebellion against guilt, against shame and self-doubt.
 A rebellion against fear itself.

 A rebellious person is a dangerous person.
 Dangerous to the system, to the status quo.
 They will not be easily controlled and they will not be easily silenced.

-Un-hindered by the fear of condemnation and judgement, the rebel is not playing by the book.
+Un-hindered by the fear of condemnation and judgment, the rebel is not playing by the book.
 Not keeping to the script.
 A rebel will laugh in the face of their own fear, even their own demise.
 But an intelligent and awakened rebellious and joyful person is always, always sincere!
 They are led and guided by a bigger picture, a bigger perspective. and that creates an immense freedom.
 The laughing rebel lives a liberated life.
 They live an authentic life and a life of courage and truth.
 Laughter relaxes us, it unites us, it connects us and it heals us.

 That is why we must move from seriousness to sincerity.
 From emotional enslavement to personal power, where we can care, more than ever before!